Nizoral Shampoo and Hair Loss: An In-Depth Guide

 A recent study also highlighted topical ketoconazole as an effective solution for female pattern hair loss (19).

 Though this makes it an attractive proposition for hair loss sufferers, there are some drawbacks.
-Most important of these are that:
+The most important of these are that:

 • it performs poorly as a shampoo